Nivalyx/osu-wiki/wiki/Tournaments/OIT/2021/en.md

 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join in (or register for) more than one Qualifier lobbies.
 5. 32 players with the **highest average rank combined from each individual Qualifier beatmaps** will advance to the knock-out stages.
-   - If there are two (or more) participants who share the same average rank, the player that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.
+   - If there are two (or more) players who share the same average rank, the player that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.
 6. Failure to attend in any of the twenty Qualifier lobbies will result in an instant elimination from the tournament.

 ### Knock-out stage rules